Fraserburgh: Fraserburgh Academy

 In September 2009, the school had a visit from the Poet Laureate Carol Ann Duffy who gave a speech to pupils from the school and others from the whole of Aberdeenshire.

 Religion

 Christianity is the prevalent religion in Fraserburgh and it is home to many congregations from a wide variety of Christian denominations.
-This includes three Church of Scotland congregations and four Pentecostal congregations (Elim Pentecostal, Assembly of God, Calvary Chapel and Emmanuel Christian Fellowship).
+This includes one united Church of Scotland congregation and four Pentecostal congregations (Elim Pentecostal, Assembly of God, Calvary Chapel and Emmanuel Christian Fellowship).
 Additionally, there are also congregations of Baptists, Roman Catholics, Scottish Episcopalians, Evangelists, Congregationalists, Brethren, Jehovah's Witnesses and Salvationists.

-Fraserburgh Junior Arts Society

-In 1952 the Fraserburgh Photographic Society staged a pantomime, “Humpty Dumpty”, to raise funds for equipment.
-The pantomime was so successful that the following year some of the members came together and formed the Fraserburgh Junior Arts Society.
-The object of the Society being to encourage young people in the Arts.
-The society conducts pantomimes, plays, musicals and variety theatre, and has also been involved in all the major community events in Fraserburgh.
-Back in 1957 the society organised the formation of the Swimming Pool Fund after several fatalities at the beach, the project was subsequently adopted by Aberdeenshire Council resulting in Fraserburgh swimming pool’s completion in 1969.
-During the 1960s and 70s the Society participated in and organised events in the local annual gala.
-Some former members have gone on to make drama, music or dance their career after more formal training at institutes like University of West London, University of Aberdeen, the Royal Conservatoire of Scotland, MGA, Telford College, Trinity College, the University of Northampton and the London College of Music.